 Santa Ana dispensaries scan IDs only to store certain customer information to ensure compliance with local and state regulations.
 Customer information is typically kept private and secure.

 The City of Santa Ana Ordinance Number NS-2929 permits up to 30 cannabis retail stores for adult-use cannabis.
-Santa Ana has 23 open and functioning dispensaries as of April 15, 2021.
+Santa Ana is home to over 20 weed dispensaries.

 Since federal law prohibits financial banks and credit card businesses from doing business with the cannabis industry, legal pot in Santa Ana is a cash business.
 Dispensaries in the city do not accept credit cards.